djellemah/clevic/README.txt

 editing of tables in a pre-existing relational DBMS.
 Works with Qt and Java Swing.

 Using Sequel means Clevic supports Postgresql, Mysql and so on.
 It's been tested with Postgres and sqlite.

 Using Qt and Swing means it runs on Linux, Windows and OSX.
-Qt is thoroughly tested in Linux, slightly tested in Windows and OSX.
+The Qt code is thoroughly tested in Linux, slightly tested in Windows and OSX.
 Swing is tested in Linux and OSX.

 == FEATURES: